Spiritual Direction at Queen’s House Retreat & Renewal Centre

 Linda Labelle earned a M.A. in Ministry and Spirituality with a concentration in Spiritual Direction from Regis College (Jesuit) + Toronto School of Theology.
 Prior to moving to Saskatoon, Linda spent eight years as the Diocesan Coordinator of Faith Development and Evangelization in northern Ontario.
 With an academic and experiential background in a wealth of spiritualities, she has been in private practice for over thirty years.
 As an affiliate spiritual director at Queen’s House, she is also a qualified supervisor.
 Taking ten Sacred Scripture courses at University speaks to her passion for the Word.
 She is well formed and proficient in Ignatian Spirituality, the long retreat as well as the 17th,18th and 19th Annotations.
 Her passions include sacred story; a myriad of prayer forms including contemplative, meditative, narrative + journal writing and sacred music.
 She has recently completed the Mental Health Skills certificate (72 course hours) through the Crisis and Trauma Resource Institute to better enable her to walk with victims of trauma.
 Linda makes herself available to all people who seek to discern their call to live in the Divine Presence, and to cultivate their intimacy with God through the person of Jesus Christ.

-With Queen’s House, Dianne co-directs the Spiritual Direction Formation Program, is on the Programming Team and the Spiritual Directors Team, and offers Silent Directed Retreats and the Nineteenth Annotation.
-Her experience connects her with a variety of backgrounds.
-Dianne is trained and available as a supervisor to spiritual directors.
+With Queen’s House, Dianne co-directs the Spiritual Direction Formation Program, offers Silent Directed Retreats, the Nineteenth Annotation, and supervision for spiritual directors.
+Her ecumenical and intercultural experience connects her with a variety of firstname.lastname@example.org 306-514-2193

 The Rev. Dr. Trish McCarthy is a seasoned ordained priest and seminary professor, who journeys with people who are discerning God’s grace and direction.
 Trish works well with people from varied ethnic backgrounds including First Nations people.
 She has a heart for pastors, leads Clergy Peer Group Spiritual Direction, and provides supervision for spiritual directors.